Real $K$-Theory for $C^*$-Algebras: Just the Facts: The Basics: Topological Spaces

-\begin{Def} A {\emph{based topological space}} is a topological space $X$ together with a choice of basepoint $x_o \in X$.
-A {\emph{based map}} $f: X \to Y$ of based topological spaces is a continuous map from $X$ to $Y$ with the property that $f(x_0) = y_0$.
+of based topological spaces (sometimes simply written $f: X \to Y$ when the context is clear) is a continuous map from $X$ to $Y$ with the property that $f(x_0) = y_0$.
 We denote the set of based maps from $X$ to $Y$ by $F(X, Y)$ and based homotopy classes of based maps by $[X,Y]$.
 In particular, we may define the k'th {\emph{homotopy group}} of $X$ by

-\end{Def} Note that on occasion we will want to deal with spaces and maps without specified basepoints, in which case we will denote the set of maps by $F(X,Y)^u$, where $u$ refers to "unbased."
+\end{Def} Note that on occasion we will want to deal with spaces and maps without specified basepoints, in which case we will denote the set of maps by $F(X,Y)^{ub}$, where $ub$ refers to ``unbased." \footnote{We considered using the term ``baseless" but that seemed too derogatory. } As noted previously, we follow Bourbaki and understand compact spaces to be compact and Hausdorff.

-In order to proceed, and as noted in the Introduction, we must put a small point-set topological restriction on our topological spaces: we follow G. Whitehead \cite {W}.
+In order to proceed, and as noted in the Introduction, we must put a small point-set topological restriction on our topological spaces: we follow G. Whitehead \cite {W} and May \cite{May}.

-\begin{Def} A space $X$ is {\it{compactly generated}} if $X$ is Hausdorff and if it has the following property: if $Y$ is a subset of $X$ and $Y \cap C$ is closed for each compact subset $C$ of $X$, then $Y$ itself is closed. \end{Def}
+\begin{Def} A space $X$ is {\emph{compactly generated}} if $X$ is Hausdorff and if it has the following property: if $Y$ is a subset of $X$ and $Y \cap C$ is closed in $X$ for each compact subset $C$ of $X$, then $Y$ itself is closed in $X$. \end{Def}

 Every locally compact space is compactly generated.
-So is every metrizable space, so this includes smooth manifolds and in particular all of the topological groups that we will need as well as the homogeneous spaces such as $O_{2k}/(O_k \times O_k)$.
+So is every metrizable space, so this includes smooth manifolds and in particular all of the topological groups that we will need as well as the homogeneous spaces such as the space $O_{2k}/(O_k \times O_k)$.
 All CW complexes, including spaces like $\oo $ are compactly generated.
-If you confront a space $X$ that is not compactly generated then it is easy to retopologize it canonically to get a new space $kX$ and a map $kX \to X$ which is the identity function and is continuous. {\bf{We assume henceforth that all spaces are compactly generated.}}
+If you confront a space $X$ that is not compactly generated then it is easy to retopologize it canonically to get a new compactly generated space $kX$ and a map $kX \to X$ which is the identity function and is continuous.\footnote{See May (\cite{May} p.
+37) for details.}